 I-Chung (Johnny) Wang, DDS, MPH, MS

-Dr. Johnny Wang received his dental degree from Chung Shan Medical and Dental University in Taiwan, his Masters of Public Health from the Univeristy of Alabama at Birmingham School of Public Health, and his Certificate in Periodontics and Masters of Science also from UAB.
+Dr. Johnny Wang received his dental degree from Chung Shan Medical and Dental University in Taiwan, his Masters of Public Health from the University of Alabama at Birmingham School of Public Health, and his Certificate in Periodontics and Masters of Science also from UAB.
 Dr. Wang is a Clinical Associate Professor in Periodontics, the Chief of Periodontics at the University of Washington Medical Center, and a Diplomate of the American Board of Periodontology.
 His research includes quantifying the effects of systemic health on periodontal status and the clinical outcomes of immediate and delayed implant placement and loading.
 He also sits on the Curriculum Committee and Student Progress Committee.
 Dr. Wang’s role on the RIDE team is as faculty liaison for educational technology.
 He works with the course directors to ensure equivalency of education for RIDE students at remote locations, and participates in the calibration of preceptors at RIDE community rotation sites.

 Art DiMarco, DMD

-Dr. Art DiMarco is Director of the RIDE Program in Spokane and affiliate faculty at UWSOD.
-In addition, he is associate professor of dental hygiene at Eastern Washington University and a long-term clinician, author, and educator.
+Dr. Art DiMarco is Director of the RIDE Program in Spokane and Affiliate Faculty at UWSOD.
+In addition, he is professor of dental hygiene at Eastern Washington University and a long-term clinician, author, and educator.
 During his more than thirty-five years of clinical practice, he has taught in a number of dental, dental hygiene, and dental assisting programs.
 His research and publications have focused primarily on the efficacy and administration of local anesthesia in both educational and non-educational settings.
 Paralleling these activities, he continues to teach many didactic and hands-on university and continuing education courses in local anesthesia for dentists, dental hygienists, and dental and dental hygiene students.
 In addition to the Curriculum Committee on which he serves, he is also a member of the UWSOD Student Progress Committee as Spokane RIDE representative.